HealthChinese Authorities reported 140 new cases of the Sars-like virus

 Vishnu Varathan, head of economics and strategy at Mizuho Bank, said that “Human-to-human transmission will be (the) tipping point, and mass movement in China during CNY (Chinese New Year) may be an unwelcomed accelerant.”

-On Monday, shares of Chinese face mask-maker and drugmakers soared after raising concerns over the outbreak.
+On Monday, shares of Chinese face mask-makers and drugmakers soared after raising concerns over the outbreak.

-Recent reports from China revealed some bottoming out of the country’s economy that was hit due to its bitter trade war with the U.S.
+Recent reports from China revealed some bottoming out of the country’s economy, which was hit due to its bitter trade war with the U.S.

 “Since the 2003 Star crisis, China’s international tourism has boomed.
 Therefore, the threats of a global Sars-like virus epidemic – spreading globally – have become even more severe,” Biswas said.

-Sectors that have been declared particularly vulnerable include merchandise, food and beverage, conferences, special programs – like the 2020 summer Olympics taking place in Tokyo – and aviation.
+Sectors declared particularly vulnerable include merchandise, food and beverage, conferences, special programs – like the 2020 Summer Olympics in Tokyo – and aviation.

 Related Articles